Advertisement

 Page 8: Clipper Ships & The American Tea Trade; American Tea Inventions; Favorite Tea Books

 This is Part 8 of an 8-page article.
-Click the black links below to view the other pages.
+Click on the black links below to view other pages.

 Clipper Ships and the American Tea Trade

-American clipper ships began importing tea directly from China starting in the 1850s.
-In the wake of the British East India Company’s downfall and the repeal of the Navigation Acts, which dictated that all tea must be shipped directly from England to colonist ports, clipper ships quickly became the preferred method for transporting tea.
+By the 1850s, American clipper ships were importing tea directly from China.
+In the wake of the British East India Company’s downfall and the repeal of the Navigation Acts, which dictated that all tea must be shipped directly from England to colonist ports, clipper ships became the preferred method for transporting tea.
 Built for speed, these graceful and sleek vessels with three masts easily outpaced trading ships.
-The British and Americans raced clippers back and forth between China and their homelands, bringing the best teas for auction.
+British and Americans clippers raced back and forth between China and their home ports, carrying the best teas for auction.

 American Tea Inventions